ariiimari/Global-Air-Pollution/README.md

 - Attempting another resampling method on the data and refining the data models, particularly SVM, to address potential overfitting.

 ### Limitations
 I had to remove a small percentage (less than 2%) of records because there were missing values in the country column which would have little value in the analysis considering the global scope of the dataset.
-Additionally, I removed the one
+Additionally, I removed the data for the Republic of Korea because there was only one recorded AQI value which was very high in comparison to the rest of the data.